 While non-resident LLC owners can own and operate a business in the United States, they are subject to U.S. immigration laws when conducting business in the country.

 One important consideration is that non-resident LLC owners are not eligible for certain work visas typically available to noncitizen entrepreneurs in the U.S. (USCIS).
-Therefore, while owning and managing an LLC, they may face restrictions when physically working in the U.S.
+Therefore, owning and managing an LLC may face restrictions when physically working in the U.S.

 Non-resident LLC owners must know these nuances and fully comply with U.S. immigration laws.
-It may be beneficial to seek professional advice or consultation to understand and navigate these complexities.
+To understand and navigate these complexities, it may be beneficial to seek professional advice or consultation.
 Our articles on legal obligations and compliance for non-resident LLCs and insurance and risk management for non-resident LLCs provide further insight on these topics.

 As you delve into non-resident LLC ownership, remember that while the process can be complicated, it is not impossible.
 With careful planning, understanding of the laws, and appropriate guidance, setting up and owning an LLC in the U.S. as a non-resident can be rewarding.